shayanhimself/AMRO/README.md

 Two screens: a **trending list** of this week's top 100 movies, with filter and sort functionality, and a **movie detail** screen behind each of them.
 On a wide window the two show side by side.

 The app is **local-first**.
-Every screen reads from a Room database, the network fills the database, so the app stays usable when offline (only for the data that is fetched already.
-The app doesn't prefetch).
+Every screen reads from a Room database, the network fills the database, so the app stays usable when offline (only for the data that is fetched already).

 |                        Trending                        |                              Detail                              |
 |:------------------------------------------------------:|:----------------------------------------------------------------:|